-Real talk: When you finally get up after the second (or third) hit of your snooze button and see a good morning text from your friend who has already finished a spin class, you can’t help but roll your eyes.
-It’s not that you’re not impressed with them — it’s that you haven’t found a way to convince yourself to work out consistently.
+Not everyone’s a fitness geek, gym rat, endorphin seeker.
+In fact, plenty of us believe runner’s high is a scam and the only time you should ever move faster than a jog is if you’re running for your life or for a train.
+And that’s completely fair.
+Sometimes, when you finally get up after the second (or third) hit of your snooze button and see a good morning text from your friend who has already finished a spin class, you can’t help but roll your eyes (it’s okay, they probably know already).
+It’s not that you’re not impressed with them — it’s possibly just that you haven’t found a way to make working out less awful for you.

-While some researchers suggest it’s determined in our genes, most fitness professionals agree your ability to maintain an exercise routine — no matter how much you dislike burpees, push-ups, running and whatnot — is completely in your hands.
+While some researchers suggest workout love or hate is determined in our genes, most fitness professionals agree your ability to maintain an exercise routine — no matter how much you dislike burpees, push-ups, running and whatnot — is totally in your hands.

-Whether you believe us or not, take it from these experts who gave us their best advice for those who want to overcome their fitness hatred to lead healthier lifestyles.
+Whether you believe us or not, take it from these experts who gave us their best advice for those who want to overcome their fitness hatred.
+And, no, you probably own’t instantly wake up loving the idea of AM yoga or hitting the treadmill before your commute — but you might just be able to channel your hate into some kick-ass energy.

 Make a mental commitment